 Ever since our first parents disobeyed God, human societies have been corrupted with all kinds of sin in thought, word, deed, attitude, and affection.
 The generations leading up to God’s judgment in the Flood exhibited such gross defilement that God chose to judge the whole earth, sparing only righteous Noah and his household:

-Then the Lord saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually. . . .
+The Lord saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually. . . .

-The earth also was corrupt before God, and the earth was filled with violence.
-So God looked upon the earth, and indeed it was corrupt; for all flesh had corrupted their way on the earth.
-(Genesis 6:5, 11–12)
+Now the earth was corrupt in God’s sight, and the earth was filled with violence.
+And God saw the earth, and behold, it was corrupt, for all flesh had corrupted their way on the earth (Genesis 6:5, 11–12)

-But know this, that in the last days perilous times will come.
-For men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, unloving, unforgiving, slanderers, without self-control, brutal, despisers of good, traitors, headstrong, haughty, lovers of pleasure rather than lovers of God, having a form of godliness but denying its power.
-And from such people turn away!
+But understand this, that in the last days there will come times of difficulty.
+For people will be lovers of self, lovers of money, proud, arrogant, abusive, disobedient to their parents, ungrateful, unholy, heartless, unappeasable, slanderous, without self-control, brutal, not loving good, treacherous, reckless, swollen with conceit, lovers of pleasure rather than lovers of God, having the appearance of godliness, but denying its power.
+Avoid such people.
 (2 Timothy 3:1–5)

 The wise parent seeks to protect children from sinful influences such as evil company (1 Corinthians 15:33) and worldly wisdom (James 3:14–16), helping them to pursue righteousness and practice self-control as they recognize the judgment to come (Acts 24:25).
 But it’s not enough simply to isolate our children from evil—we must help our children discern between good and evil (Hebrews 5:14, 12:7–11) and encourage them to love and pursue the good (Psalm 34:14; 2 Timothy 2:22).
 As we help them, we should remember that “more is caught than taught.”
 What our children see in us in terms of our attitudes, affections, choices, words, and behavior can significantly influence them toward godliness or ungodliness.